menu

 Sunnyside Southeast is a suburban neighborhood (based on population density) located in Houston, Texas.

-Sunnyside Southeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
+Sunnyside Southeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Sunnyside Southeast neighborhood are established but not old, having been built between 1970 and 1999.
+Many of the residences in the Sunnyside Southeast neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics